“Okay, trainers: first step is to bring out your pokeballs.”

 “Aww, he doesn’t want to hurt you!”
 Leaf says.
 “That’s so sweet.”

 Red frowns.
-“Yeah, great, only now I can’t test my prediction.”
+“Yeah, great, the pokeball’s safety conditioning is very thorough… so thorough I can’t test my prediction.”

 “Oh, move aside.”
 Blue hoists himself over the divider and takes the foam from him.
 “At this rate we’ll be as old as gramps by the time we get out of here.”

 Red steps back, and Charmander comes with him.
 Blue, standing safely to the side, lifts the foam, and Red points at the pokedoll from safely behind his pokemon.
 “Ember!”

 Charmander flicks fire through the air, and Blue slaps the foam down on it, quenching it against the ground.
 “Ha!”

 Red rushes forward, and when Blue lifts the foam, he kneels down and sees something glisten on the stone for the space of a heartbeat before it suddenly ignites.
 Red pumps his uninjured arm in the air with a whoop, and Blue crouches down to look too.

 “What happened?”
 Leaf asks, joining them.
 The fire burns down to nothing, leaving a small scorch mark on the rock.
 “You see some oil?”